W8XH: History

 The Buffalo Evening News first became involved with radio broadcasting in 1930, when it took over local radio station WMAK, which it renamed WBEN.
 WBEN's staff soon began an ambitious series of research and development.
-In mid-1932 WBEN was issued licenses for two low-power transmitters, W8XD on 60.0 MHz, and W8XH on 51.4 MHz, which were 10-watt portable units, capable of being "strapped across the shoulders of one of WBEN's engineers".
+In mid-1932 WBEN was issued licenses for two low-power transmitters, W8XD on 60.0 MHz, and W8XH on 51.4 MHz, (Note: The "8" in the call signs indicated that the stations were located in the 8th radio district, while the "X" reflected their operation as experimental stations.) which were 10-watt portable units, capable of being "strapped across the shoulders of one of WBEN's engineers".
 At this time W8XD and W8XH were both used for remote pickups to relay programming for broadcasting by WBEN.

 In the early 1930s, technical advances made it possible to transmit at much higher frequencies than before, and a number of organizations independently began applying for experimental licenses in order to investigate the potential of was then known as "ultra-high short-wave" transmissions.
 These signals tended to be limited to line-of-sight coverage, so there was a premium on placing antennas at high elevations, which led to the stations as a group becoming informally known as "Apex" stations.

 W8XH's experimental license was upgraded from its previous status as a relay transmitter, and it became first Apex station to be used for broadcasting entertainment to the general public.
 Regular broadcasts under this new configuration were begun on March 18, 1934, initially at 51.4 MHz (5.8 meters), and by April it was announced that the station was broadcasting five hours a day.
 The next month W8XH was reassigned to 41.0 MHz (7.3 meters), which it would use for the remainder of its broadcasts.

 A review of W8XH's early operations, written by a WBEN technician, summarized its activities as:

 April 1936 W8XH promotional advertisement.
 "Turnstile" antenna is pictured on the right.

 WBEN's ultra high frequency experimental work is carried on through Station W8XH, and also through W8XD, a portable, self-contained transmitter.
 Frequently, these stations work in conjunction but WBEN is planning exclusive programs of an interesting character for W8XH.
 These should be received by a constantly increasing audience because some of the leading radio manufacturers have been encouraged, by this experimental activity, to develop and offer in Western New York radio sets capable of picking up the high fidelity signal which W8XH will broadcast on 41 Megacycles, or 7.3 Meters.